johnpaulfernandez/NewYorkTimesArticleSearch/README.md

-# NewYorkTimesArticleSearch
+# News to Go
-NewYorkTimesArticleSearch is an android app that allows a user to search for articles on web using simple filters.
+News to Go is an android app that allows a user to search for articles on web using simple filters.
 The app utilizes New York Times Search API.

 ## User Stories